ishaan2304/Casual-post/README.md

-# Casual-post
+# frontend structure of a website HTML + Bootstrap
 Learned through the new learnings a simple basic HTML,CSS (+bootstrap) work.
-I just made this for fun while working on front end stuff cool aint it
+I just made this for fun while working on front end stuff
 ## Languages
 Javascript
 Bootstrap